Police Academy 3: Back in Training: Plot

 Lassard and Mahoney rally the cadets with an uplifting speech, restoring their morale, leading to Karen reciprocating Mahoney's attraction, while Tomoko—following Jones' advice—successfully seduces Callahan.
 At the policepersons' ball, after being insulted by Proctor, Mahoney enlists an old prostitute friend to trick him into stripping and locking him out of his hotel room.
 Proctor flees toward the academy but mistakenly stumbles into the Blue Oyster Bar, a notorious gay biker establishment.

 Meanwhile, Mauser's sycophantic behavior toward the committee prompts Commissioner Hurst to reveal that Lassard's academy has not impressed the evaluators.
 Gloating over his apparent victory, Mauser is undercut when Mahoney deceives the committee and attendees by telling them that Mauser suggested basing the final decision solely on the last day's field exercise.

 Copeland and Blankes attempt to sabotage the exercise by tampering with the computer system to redirect officers to the wrong locations, but Hooks catches and knocks them out.
-At the governor's regatta, Lassard's cadet, Hedges, alerts the others that armed robbers are attacking the guests.
-Lassard abandons the evaluation to rescue his recruit, while Mauser dismisses the alert as a prank.
-Lassard's team—including Zed and Sweetchuck—works together to stop the assailants and rescue the governor, ultimately securing the future of Lassard's academy and ensuring graduation for its cadets.
+At the governor's party, a gang of thieves dressed as busboys rob the guests, taking the governor hostage.
+Mauser's cadets promptly faint upon being threatened by the thieves, but Lassard's cadet Hedges alerts Mahoney, and Lassard and his crew immediately set out to help, while Mauser dismisses the alert as a prank.
+Mauser's academy is ineffective in reacting to the emergency, but Lassard's squad arrives in time to fight off the thieves and rescue the governor.

+The governor shuts down Mauser's academy for failing to stop the robbery at the party, so Lassard's stays open.
+In the epilogue, Lassard speaks about the academy's gratitude for the "many, many" recruits.
+The graduating class salutes the camera as the film ends.